 The underlying disease must be treated.
 Treating the cornea with corticosteroid drops may minimize scarring and help keep the cornea clear.

 Once the active inflammation has passed, the cornea is left severely scarred and with abnormal blood vessels.
 The only way to restore vision at this stage is with a cornea transplant.

 Diagnosing and treating interstitial keratitis and its cause early can preserve the clear cornea and good vision.

-Prevention consists of avoiding the underlying infection, and if infected, receiving prompt and thorough treatment and follow-up.
+Prevention consists of avoiding the infection that causes interstitial keratitis.
+If you do get infected, get prompt and thorough treatment and follow-up.

 - Review date:

 - Reviewed by:

 - Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2008 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.